The-Magicians-Code/nordumm-xml/README.md

 # NordPool data to XML from UMM with Python 3
-This script enables one to do what the title says
+The script's purpose is in the title

 Run:
 ```pipenv install``` to recreate the configured virtual environment
 ```pipenv run python3 main.py --url https://ummapi.nordpoolgroup.com/messages -l 1 -e```